(915) 581-1040 | rutter1040@gmail.com

 TROOPER EDITION - DEAN LAFEVER - THE CONSUMATE TEAMMATE

-The 1976 Troopers were forged through internal battles as intense as the games themselves, and LaFever was one of the players who made those battles real.
-His consistency in practice forced the starters to sharpen their execution.
-His defensive pressure raised the competitive temperature.
-His reliability gave the team the depth and stability that championship groups depend on.
+The 1976 Troopers were forged through internal battles as intense as the games themselves, and LaFever made those battles real.
+His consistency sharpened the starters.
+His defensive pressure raised the temperature.
+His reliability gave the team the depth and stability championship groups depend on.

-His legacy is the reminder that championships are not won by stars alone.
-They are won by the players who commit to the grind, who embrace their role, who make the team better simply by refusing to take a day off.
+His legacy is the reminder that championships aren’t won by stars alone, but by players who commit to the grind and make the team better simply by refusing to take a day off.
+Dean LaFever represents that truth, and his impact lives in the culture, the brotherhood, and the enduring respect reserved for the players who do the work no one sees but everyone feels.

 TROOPER EDITION - BOB GUTHRIE - A RELENTLESS PLAYER